top of page

 Paddle Schedule

-The Annual Awaken the Canoes will be held the last weekend in June (June 27, 28, 29, 30) and will include the Canoe Olympics Cold Water Training Day.
+Strengthening the Spirit (normally Annual Awaken the Canoes) will be held the last weekend in June (June 27, 28, 29, 30) and will include the Canoe Olympics Cold Water Training Day.

-The Annual Strong Women of the Water will be held Sept 12th through 14th, departing from Vancouver's Maritime Museum.
-Registration will reach capacity in the next four weeks - register today if you are wanting to join us.
+The Annual Strong Women of the Water will be held Sept 12th through 15th, departing from Vancouver's Maritime Museum.
+A second canoe has been added - registration will reach capacity in the next four weeks - register today if you are wanting to join us.

-If you would like to register a canoe for Awaken the Canoes or Strong Women of the Water, or would like to join the Strong Women of the Water canoe, please contact us at allnationspaddlesup@gma.com
+If you would like to register a canoe for Awaken the Canoes or Strong Women of the Water, please contact us at allnationspaddlesup@gmail.com

 3EDB5194-A289-4958-9D76-9A3630FFF0FE.png